briankoser/sfc-listeners-guide/episodes/0080-top-5-sci-fi-visionaries.md

 Joss Whedon did great things, but not things never before seen.

-The Wachowski Brothers blew minds with {% workTitle "The Matrix" %}, but their other work has been low quality.
+The Wachowski Brothers blew minds with {% work "The Matrix" %}, but their other work has been low quality.

 Great creators will always have top quality.
 Great visionaries may not.